Youth hockey parents must bear in mind that the sport is for fun, period. These 10 tips will help hockey moms & dads keep their sanity.

-One of the biggest obstacles for kids and their families at crucial times in the development stages is lack of knowledge.
+One of the biggest obstacles for kids and their youth hockey parents at crucial times in the development stages is lack of knowledge.
 For example, in the past few years I’ve seen dozens of kids throw away their NCAA eligibility in order to play a handful of major junior hockey games, simply because they didn’t have enough knowledge.
 They think that the only path to the NHL is from AAA minor hockey to the OHL to the NHL.
 They simply haven’t educated themselves on the subject of hockey and the various levels and paths.

 CrossIceHockey.com is reader supported.
 When you buy via the links on our site, we may earn an affiliate commission at no extra cost to you.
 Learn more.

 What do you think about a kid playing MD instead of A/AA when he’s clearly an A/AA player (at least going into his peewee year).
 The reason is mostly what the parents have heard about the coach and partially for a chance to play a different position.

 All good points, but #3 is huge.
 There’s a ton of research right now about the cost of programs that use a weeding-out strategy.
 It applies to math or chess prodigies, programming gurus, art and music types, and definitely sports.
 We look at the one kid who went to the right camp and say, “Look, it works!” and we forget about the 199 other kids in the photo or the kids who couldn’t even get in.

 And everyone talks about Hockey IQ, but the prefrontal cortex is a work in progress until around age 26.